NFOK14025U Quantitative Bio-spectroscopy

 - Define how to present a theoretical or practical spectroscopic result

 - Suggest and apply spectroscopic monitoring equipment and sampling to solve specific problems, including on-line real-time applications

-- Operate selected spectroscopic equipment and application to complex biological material
+- Operate selected spectroscopic equipment and application to complex biological matrices

 - Understand and communicate spectroscopic expert and research literature to fellow students

 - Reflect on advantages and disadvantages of spectroscopic